wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/processing-refunds.md

 ## Known issues

-- You cannot process refunds via MultiSafepay when using the retail version of Lightspeed.
+- If you use Lightspeed [Retail](https://www.lightspeedhq.nl/kassasysteem/retail/), you cannot process refunds via MultiSafepay.

 - When creating a credit memo for a refund, set the status to **Not paid**.
 MultiSafepay ignores **Paid** status.